 Central Air Conditioning

-A central air conditioning system uses 15,000 watts of power per hour.
-If your electric cost is 10 cents per kilowatt-hour, you’re paying $1.50 an hour to run this system, which can run 24/7 in warm climates.
-Make sure you are using your system effectively by adjusting the temperature appropriately and closing off areas of the house that aren’t being used.
+A 24,000 BTU central air conditioning system uses about 3,800 watts of power per hour.
+At $0.12 per kilowatt-hour, you’re paying $0.46 an hour to run this system, which can run 24/7 in warm climates.
+If that’s the case, your air conditioner could be costing you almost $11 a day, or nearly $340 a month during the summer.

 Heat pumps can be more cost-effective than baseboard heating, but it’s important to make sure you’re using the right pump for your home and your climate.
 Being able to shut off heat or cooling to rooms that aren’t being used will also help keep your energy costs down.